AdrianRossouw/daemon-co-za/_posts/articles/2014-03-17-complexity-creeps-concerned-for-future-of-angular.md

 please check out my [online portfolio](/portfolio)._

 {% capture portfolio %}
+__Some people on twitter have been using this article to say that angular sucks.
+That couldn't be further from the truth.__

+You should read the previous article in this series: [Why I Was Wrong About Angular.js](http://daemon.co.za/2014/03/why-wrong-to-be-afraid-angular)

+I thought I wouldn't like it, but I had to build something to make sure.
+What I found was a really amazing framework that is almost prescient in it's vision for the internet.
+This issue I bring up here was the __only__ thing in Angular I found objectionable, and I needed to express why I felt this way, because I couldn't find any dissenting voices.

-I got some feedback from the developers in the [github issue queue](https://github.com/angular/angular.js/issues/6717), and according to them they have scheduled the dependency annotations to be removed for Angular.js 2.0.
+I also got some feedback from the developers in the [github issue queue](https://github.com/angular/angular.js/issues/6717), and according to them they have scheduled the dependency annotations to be removed for Angular.js 2.0.
 It is being replaced by their [new DI system](https://github.com/angular/di.js).

 I think this feedback is still valuable to provide perspective on why I reacted to Angular in that way, and how small changes can lead to major problems when you don't keep in mind how future contributions can affect them.